 Sea trout (Salmo trutta L.) stock collapses in coastal areas of western Ireland subject to salmon aquaculture were contemporaneous with high abundances of larval sea lice (Lepeophtheirus salmonis Krøyer) on juvenile sea trout.
 Whereas sea trout remain in near-shore waters throughout their marine migration, Atlantic salmon (Salmo salar L.) smolts typically move quickly offshore into oceanic waters.
 It might therefore be predicted that salmon smolts would be less vulnerable to coastal stressors, and less likely to be negatively affected by infestations of sea lice early in their marine phase.
 Groups of micro-tagged, hatchery-reared Atlantic salmon smolts were fed either untreated pellets or pellets incorporating the in-feed sea louse treatment SLICE (emamectin benzoate) prior to eight experimental releases in three marine locations over a 3-year period.
 In total 74,324 smolts were released and analysis of tag recaptures from returning adult salmon showed that emamectin-treated smolts experienced increased survivorship and were 1.8 times more likely to return compared to control fish.
-These results suggest that sea lice-induced mortality on adult Atlantic salmon returns in Ireland can be significant, and that sea lice larvae emanating from farmed salmon may influence individual survivorship and population conservation status of wild salmon in these river systems.
+These results suggest that sea lice larvae emanating from farmed salmon may influence individual survivorship and population conservation status of wild salmon in these river systems.

-Party or relevant jurisdiction European Union - Ireland Title of project Early distribution and migration of Atlantic salmon smolts off 2 0 the west of Ireland.
+Party or relevant jurisdiction European Union - Ireland Title of project Early distribution and migration of Atlantic salmon smolts off the west of Ireland.
 Objective of research project To test a new pelagic trawl in open waters off the Irish coast; To train and familiarise technical and support staff on the operation and deployment of the trawl for further surveys in 2008 and 2009; To obtain samples of post-smolts for biological and genetic analyses; To relate run timing, timing of migration, swimming speed, growth etc to oceanographic parameters.
 Brief description of research project A single pelagic trawl was deployed from the Celtic Voyager off the west of Ireland to intercept out-migrating salmon smolts.
 Dates during which research took place 7 May and 16 May 2007.
 Area in which research took place North-west coast of Ireland Estimated number and weight of salmon retained Depending on survey success but probably no more than 100 individual salmon smolts.
-Resources Estimated cost of the research project Trawl = approximately £11,700 (Atlantic Salmon Trust - AST) Vessel = £62,000 (Marine Institute - MI) Staff = £3,500 (MI), £1,400 (AST), £1,000 (University College Cork - UCC), £1,000 (Central Fisheries Board - CFB) Samples = £3,500 (UCC) Approximate overheads @ 50% = £42,000 Total = £126,100 Number of participating scientists MI = 3 UCC = 1 AST = 1 or 2 CFB = 1 Name and e-mail address of coordinating scientist in charge of project N Ó Maoiléidigh niall.omaoileidigh@marine.ie Details of research vessels, e.g. name, registration, call sign and description of vessel RV Celtic Voyager General Description 31.4m length, 8.5 beam Gross tonnage 340 - Fishery, acoustic, oceanography, buoy handling, environmental sampling, geological and hydrographic research vessel Lloyd's Classification: Δ100A1 Research Vessel, LMC Type and amount of gear and other equipment used Pelagic trawl with smolt cod-end, CTD and Water sampling rosette mounted with Fluorometer and transmissometer, thermosalinograph, Fluorometer, Weather Station, Data Acquisition System
+Resources Estimated cost of the research project Trawl = approximately £11,700 (Atlantic Salmon Trust - AST) Vessel = $\pounds 62,000$ (Marine Institute - MI) Staff = $\pounds 3,500$ (MI), $\pounds 1,400$ (AST), $\pounds 1,000$ (University College Cork - UCC), $\pounds 1,000$ (Central Fisheries Board - CFB) Samples = $\pounds 3,500$ (UCC) Approximate overheads @ 50% = $\pounds 42,000$ Total = $\pounds 126,100$ Number of participating scientists MI = 3 $UCC = 1$ $AST = 1 or 2$ $CFB = 1$ Name and e-mail address of coordinating scientist in charge of project N O Maoiléidigh niall.omaoileidigh@marine.ie Details of research vessels, e.g. name, registration, call sign and description of vessel RV Celtic Voyager General Description 31.4m length, 8.5 beam Gross tonnage 340 - Fishery, acoustic, oceanography, buoy handling, environmental sampling, geological and hydrographic research vessel Lloyd's Classification: Δ100A1 Research Vessel, LMC Type and amount of gear and other equipment used Pelagic trawl with smolt cod-end, CTD and Water sampling rosette mounted with Fluorometer and transmissometer, thermosalinograph, Fluorometer, Weather Station, Data Acquisition System